 Resolutions submitted less than 24 hours prior to, or after the beginning of the annual Council meeting, are known as "emergency resolutions."
 Emergency resolutions are limited to substantive issues that could not have been considered by the Steering Committee prior to the Council meeting because of their acute nature, or resolutions of commendation that become appropriate during the course of the Council meeting.
 Emergency resolutions must be submitted in writing to the speaker who will then present the resolution to the Council for its consideration.
 The originator of the resolution, when recognized by the chair, may give a one-minute summary of the emergency resolution to enable the councillors to determine the importance of the resolution.
 Without debate, a majority vote of the councillors present and voting is required to accept the emergency resolution for floor debate and action.
-If an emergency resolution is introduced prior to the appropriate Reference Committee hearings, upon acceptance by the Council, it will be referred to the appropriate Reference Committee hearings, the resolution will be debated on the floor of the Council at a time chosen by the speaker.
+If an emergency resolution is introduced prior to the beginning of the Reference Committee hearings, upon acceptance by the Council, it will be referred to the appropriate Reference Committee.
+If an emergency resolution is introduced and accepted after the Reference Committee hearings, the resolution will be debated on the floor of the Council at a time chosen by the speaker.

-What if I Have Questions About the Council?
+What if I Have Ouestions About the Council?